 }

-Note: In the above sample script, we refer to the same ID reference that we used in previous examples, which is 97.
+Note: In the sample script above, we use the same ID reference as in previous examples: 97.

 If you want further information about adding a CSS file, please see our detailed guide on applying CSS to WordPress.